Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Experiments

-The experiment was performed on \textbf{TOP} and \textbf{GEN} instances with a time limit of 6 minutes.
-In \cref{tab:heur-warm}, we report the percentage of instances where the feasible solution was found, the average value of degeneracy $\DGs$, and a percentage of instances with 0-$\DGs$ solutions (when the final solution has degeneracy equal to 0).
-The results are reported for both \textbf{leftmost} and \textbf{predecessor} heuristic methods, either being warm-started with \textbf{CP} or starting from the default ordered list.
-The last method \textbf{predecessor-flow} follows our outlined flow in \cref{fig:method-diagram}).
-It starts a local search from the default ordered list, and if it does not find a feasible solution within 15 seconds (giving local search sufficient time to initialize) , it runs a CP warm start instead.
+The results are reported for both \emph{leftmost} and \emph{predecessor} heuristic methods, either being warm-started with \emph{CP} or starting from the default ordered list.
+The last method \emph{predecessor-flow} follows \cref{fig:method-diagram}).
+It starts a local search from the default ordered list, and if it does not find a feasible solution within 15 seconds (giving local search sufficient time to initialize) , it runs a CP warm start instead (\cref{sec:warmstart}).

+Firstly, the \emph{leftmost}-based methods are exceptional at finding feasible solutions, especially when the CP warm start is used.
+However, since they do not consider chains during scheduling, their degeneracy values are larger, even more so once the utilization of instances decreases.
+Therefore, they are not suitable in our TSN-like scenario.
+Notice, however, that the results of \emph{leftmost-CP} for \emph{GEN-1} instance set report almost the same values of degeneracy as the other methods.

-We can see that the \textbf{predecessor} FFS heuristic achieves great results if the utilization is below 98\%.
-It finds a feasible solution and achieves low values of $\DGs$.
-In case of \textbf{predecessor-CP}, CP solver finds a feasible schedule in most cases (99\% for when solving one resource after another), but it may not produce an ordered list acceptable by the FFS heuristic (see \cref{sec:order-of-tasks}).
-Even when the ordered list succeeds, final values of $\DGs$ seem to be worse than in the case of \textbf{predecessor} results.
+We can see that the \emph{predecessor} FFS heuristic achieves great results if the utilization is below 98\%.
+It finds a feasible solution and achieves low values of $\DGs$, as well as $\DGs^{chains}$.
+In the case of \emph{predecessor-CP}, bin-packing CP solver finds a feasible schedule for a warm start in most cases , but it may not produce an ordered list acceptable by the FFS heuristic (see \cref{sec:order-of-tasks}).
+Even when the ordered list succeeds, final values of $\DGs$ seem to be worse than in the case of \emph{predecessor} results.
 The reason may be that the initial ordered list lacks rate-monotonicity, making it harder for local search to improve it.
-However, CP warm start helps to solve the most utilized instances among our sets \textbf{TOP-L} and \textbf{GEN-1}.
+However, CP warm start helps to solve the most utilized instances among our sets \emph{LINE} and \emph{GEN-1}.

-The results of the hybrid \textbf{predecessor-flow} approach are provided in the last column of \cref{tab:heur-warm}.
+The results of the hybrid \emph{predecessor-flow} approach are provided in the last column of \cref{tab:heur-warm}.
 We can see that even this simple strategy, applying CP warm start when needed (as outlined in \cref{fig:method-diagram}), maintains high success rates and low degeneracy values.
 Thus, we use this approach in the rest of the paper.

-Finally, we also tinkered with using the genetic algorithm to find a suitable ordered list of tasks.
-However, we did not pursue it further; the ordered lists obtained by the genetic algorithm's operators too often produced infeasible solutions, and within the same number of evaluations, the genetic algorithm found either worse or no solution at all.
-Given the constrained characteristics of our problem and the use of the FFS heuristic, the local search appears to be much more efficient.